 Getting from Coron to Boracay by public transport

-- Bunso Transport boat to San José Mindoro: they sail on Wednesdays and Fridays at 8:00.
-Still, reconfirm schedules and dates.
-The journey takes 6–7 hours and costs 1,400 in economy class, which are beds.
-You’ll also have to pay the port fee: 20 pesos.
+2. Bunso Transport boat to San José, Mindoro: boats depart on Wednesdays and Fridays at 8:00 AM.
+Always confirm the latest departure schedule.
+The journey takes 6–7 hours and costs 1,400 pesos for a bed in economy class.
+You’ll also need to pay a 20-peso port fee.

-- Tricycle from San José port: if you share, it’ll be about 40 pesos.
-Tell the driver you’re going to Bulalacao so they drop you at the appropriate van terminal, as there are several in the city.
+3. Shared tricycle from San José Port: around 40 pesos per person.
+Tell the driver you’re heading to Bulalacao so they can drop you off at the correct van terminal, as the town has several terminals.

-- Bangka from Caticlan to Boracay: they run 24 hours and take 5–10 minutes.
-The price is 50 pesos, depending on the time.
+6. Bangka from Caticlan to Boracay: boats run 24 hours a day, and the crossing takes 5–10 minutes.
+Fares start at 50 pesos and may vary depending on the time of day.
 You’ll need to pay 200 pesos in port fees and 300 pesos for Boracay’s environmental fee.

-- Tricycle to your hotel in Boracay: the price will depend on the distance and whether you share.
+7. Tricycle to your hotel in Boracay: the fare depends on the distance and whether you take a shared or private tricycle.

-Remember you’ll find plenty of information about both destinations in their respective guides: Boracay Guide and Coron Guide.
+You’ll find plenty more information about both destinations in our dedicated guides: Boracay Guide and Coron Guide.